-Others involved in your health care: Component Plans may disclose your protected health information to a friend or family member involved in your health care, unless you object or request a restriction (in accordance with the process described in "Right to request a restriction" under "Your rights

-" on page 77.
-Component Plans may also disclose your information to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.
+Others involved in your health care: Component Plans may disclose your protected health information to a friend or family member involved in your health care, unless you object or request a restriction (in accordance with the process described under "Right to request a restriction" in "Your Rights" on page 89.
+Component Plans may also disclose your information to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
 If you are not present or able to agree to these disclosures of your protected health information, then, using professional judgment, Component Plans may determine whether the disclosure is in your best interest.